davidimoore/ruby-on-rails-interview/README.md

-## Ruby on Rails Take Home Interview
+## Ruby on Rails TechnicalInterview

 The objective of this take home interview project is to develop a Twitter like application.
 Feel free to use any libraries, tools, or techniques that you normally would to build a rails application.